afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 74. Linux Command for CPU memories and process troubleshooting with command.
 75. What are the “top“ command in Linux and the “star“ command.
 76. Use of Traceroute & Nslookup command.
+77. Few Linux questions-processing a log file and fetching for few error codes from debugging prints.
+Can be solved using cat and sed.
+78. Write a shell script for tasks performed in (c) —> I wrote a simple for loop command.
+79. Discussion on how to debug disk space issue in Linux
+80. Write a shell script to generate a report on 10 top space-consuming workspaces (folders) with consumption details—> again a simple for loop with df & du commands.